Call now in confidence immediate help & advice 24/7

 The opioid antagonist Naltrexone can also be helpful in cutting alcohol out of your life as it decreases the alcohol you consume.

-A detox lasts between 7-10 days.
+A detox at alcohol rehab in Cumbria lasts between 7-10 days.

 Some people might be approved to have a supervised home detox.
 This is where a doctor makes daily contact with the patient while they’re living at home.
+There will be home visits too.
+Again, it lasts between 7-10 days.

 This can only be treated through psychotherapies and alternative therapies.
-But you might find that realising you have a drinking problem is the first step to recovery.
+But you might find that realising you have a drinking problem is the first step to rehab recovery.

 As for your body’s recovery after drinking alcohol, damaged organs may regain function partially or might heal altogether, depending on what state they were in and if you’ve had a relapse or not.

-It is important to begin your recovery now, as being an alcoholic is thought to drastically lower your age of death.
+It is important to begin your rehab recovery now, as being an alcoholic is thought to drastically lower your age of death.
 The average age of death for an alcoholic is 47–53 years in men and 50–58 years in women.

 According to the NESARC data, 28.6% of people with a current alcohol use disorder diagnosis had at least one personality disorder like bipolar disorder.